Clan Kerr: Left-handedness

-The Kerrs have typically been associated with left-handedness, and some of their buildings, such as Ferniehirst Castle, have turnpike stairs explicitly designed with this in mind.
+The Kerrs have typically been associated with left-handedness, and some of their buildings, such as Ferniehirst Castle, supposedly have turnpike stairs explicitly designed with this in mind, though this is disputed.
 Andrew Ker (1471–1545), known as Dand, developed Ferniehirst into a formidable stronghold.
 Both Dand and his paternal grandfather, Andrew of Cessford, are believed to have been left-handed swordsmen.
 A left-handed mercenary warrior could command a higher fee for his services, and those who fought under the Ferniehirst and Cessford banners were encouraged to fight "ker-handed".

 There is an anecdotal link between the Kerrs and left-handedness.
 An article in the British Medical Journal around 1972 stated that about 30% of those with the surname Kerr were left-handed, compared to 11% as the world's population.
 However, a 1993 study found no statistically significant increase in left-handedness among people with the family name Kerr or Carr.